codehaus-plexus/plexus-languages/plexus-java/src/site/markdown/locationmanager.md

 The plexus-java library is created to have a solution for common activities, so this business logic doesn't have to be maintained at multiple places.
 The first provided feature was the `LocationManager` to analyze module desciptors and to decide which jars should end up on the modulepath and which on the classpath.
 The name was based on the [javax.tools.JavaFileManager.Location]. (https://docs.oracle.com/javase/10/docs/api/javax/tools/JavaFileManager.Location.html)

-The library requires Java 7 to run, but contains optimized code for Java 9.
-By requiring Java 7 it was much easier to embed this library in several other projects.
+The library requires Java 8 to run, but contains optimized code for Java 9.
+By requiring Java 8 it was much easier to embed this library in several other projects.

 This jar is a multi release jar (aka MRJAR), because it contains 2 implementations for the `BinaryModuleInfoParser`.
 If the Java runtime is 9 or above, the `java.lang.module.ModuleDescriptor` is used to read the `module-info.class`.
-If the runtime is Java 7 or Java 8, then ASM is used to read the module descriptor.
+If the runtime is Java 8, then ASM is used to read the module descriptor.

 When extracting the the automatic module name based the of the file, it is a little bit more complex.
 The result must be precise, so the only way to solve this is by calling Java 9 code, either from the runtime or by calling Java 9 explicitly when provided via `ResolvePathsRequest.setJdkHome`.